 A person suffering from drug addiction often has a distorted view of reality.
 It is tough to reason with them.
 Their lies might be what they believe to be true for them.
-In addition, their self-destruction might feel like their only way of survival.
+Also, their self-destruction might feel like their only way of survival.
 The will to change usually comes when other options have become too scary.
 Sadly enough, it is a decision they must make alone.
-Firm boundaries are necessary, in order to support the person and not feed their addiction.
+Firm boundaries are necessary in order to support the person and not feed their addiction.
 Learn to differentiate between what you can change and what you cannot change.

 In some cases, you might even have to accept that they are not ready to move towards recovery yet.
 As horrible and scary as this sounds, there is not much you can do about it.
 You can try to keep some sanity by gathering knowledge and resources.
 So, when the time comes, you can help guide them effectively.
 Learn about dependence, addiction, and mental health.
 Review available options and understand the differences.

 Often patients fail treatment because they feel misunderstood.
-In many cases they do not receive the adequate care based on their individual needs.
+In many cases, they do not receive adequate care based on their individual needs.

 What is the Difference Between Drug Addiction and Physical Dependence?

-While the terms are often used interchangeably in today’s world, there’s actually a very important distinction between “addiction” and “physical dependence.”
-Addiction is a serious condition resulting in overwhelming cravings and an inability to control the drug use despite the risks and negative consequences.
+While the terms are often used interchangeably in today’s world, there’s actually a significant distinction between “addiction” and “physical dependence.”
+Addiction is a severe condition resulting in overwhelming cravings and an inability to control the drug use despite the risks and negative consequences.
 With addiction, drug users might get fired from their job, be unable to care for their families, or even act erratically.

-Physical dependence, on the other hand, occurs when the body ceases to produce enough endogenous opioid (endorphins) and relies on an external source of to prevent withdrawal syndrome.
-The tolerance increases and the body become dependent on those external opioids, to maintain its equilibrium.
+Physical dependence, on the other hand, occurs when the body ceases to produce enough endogenous opioids (endorphins) and relies on an external source of to prevent withdrawal syndrome.
+The tolerance increases, and the body become dependent on those external opioids to maintain its equilibrium.

 How Do Physical Dependence and Addiction Develop?